 - If swallowed or ingested, call 911 and poison control immediately.
 Follow their instructions.

 Rather than detail the many ways in which insecticides can be dangerous, we will simply state that the use of insecticides by untrained persons is a risk to everyone involved.
-In our estimation, a safe insecticide is one in the hands of an individual who has been trained to properly use it.
-Anything less is dangerous.
-No pesticide is a safe pesticide when it is in the hands of someone who may misuse it.
-Exposing yourself and others to insecticides you are unfamiliar with is dangerous and should be avoided.
+In our estimation, a safe insecticide is one in the hands of an individual who has been trained to properly use it and anything less is potentially dangerous.
+For the best safety measures when using any insecticides, the user MUST read and follow the label directions completely.

 You must be logged in to post a comment.